12 South Winter Warmer | December 6, 2014 |

 What happens if it rains or snows?

-The show must go on; our beer gardens will be under tents so it’s ok!
+The show must go on; our beer garden will be under tents so it’s ok!
 Rain, snow or shine, no refunds.

 Will there be food at the event?

-Yes, the Food Pavilion will feature a wide array of local food for sale
+Yes, the Food Pavilion will feature a wide array of local food for sale, see our food section for lineup

 Will there be bathrooms at the event?